chiggachuuuuu/Exploration-the-Relatioinship-Between-Recipe-Rating-Complexity-Level/README.md

 - **Observed Statistic**: The absolute difference in the mean calories between recipes with missing ratings and those with non-missing ratings is approximately 69.
 - **P-value**: The p-value is approximately 0.00.

-Given that our significance level is 0.05, we observe that the p-value (0.00) is much lower than $\alpha$.
+Given that our significance level is 0.05, we observe that the p-value (0.00) is much lower than 0.05.
 This means that wehave enough evidence to reject the null hypothesis.

 #### Interpretation